magnusindregard/innovation-days-web/README.md

 3. Present your product, and get your 15 minutes of fame.
    And if that’s not enough: A grand prize!

-Finally the best ideas will be voted and we will see whether we can try to turn them into real products / services!
+Finally the best ideas will be voted on and we will see whether we can try to turn them into real products / services!

 *Notice: We run the first Innovation Days as an experiment and it will be